 Where are we?

 Situated just outside of Ardgay, off the A836 – a popular alternative cycle and motorbike route for the picturesque North Coast 500 – we are convenient to many events and things to do in East Sutherland.
 The beauty of our area is nicely highlighted in videos such as this one by Host – Heart of Sutherland Tourism.
-And if you’re traveling by train, the local station is less than a mile away, and there’s local taxi service.
+And if you’re traveling by train, the local station is less than a mile away, and there’s a local taxi service that will bring you the short distance to the farm.
 You can also read about the area at Undiscovered Scotland.

 In the ‘hood: